Witchcraft (Pendulum song)

 "Witchcraft" is the second single from Australian drum and bass band Pendulum from their third studio album, Immersion.
 It was released as a digital single on iTunes on 18 July 2010, with the CD single being released the following day.
 It debuted at number sixty-two on the UK Singles Chart following high numbers of downloads from the release of the album.
 The music video was shot on 2 June 2010 and finished on 25 June, as confirmed by Rob Swire's Twitter feed.

 The single includes a drumstep mix by Rob Swire, remixes by drum and bass DJs and producers John B and Netsky, and a remix by house DJ and producer Chuckie.
 An exclusive video of "Witchcraft" was placed on the Pendulum members section "The Other Side".
 The single artwork shares a similarity with the artwork for Pendulum's debut album, Hold Your Colour.
 The song is used in many sport montages one of which being the end of season review by the BBC for the 2010–11 Formula One season.
+The song was also featured in Season 3 of the Netflix Series, Heartstopper.

 Meaning

-There was some constant controversy over the meaning of lyrics, primarily due to Pendulum's cryptic style.
+There was some constant controversy over the song’s name and meaning of lyrics, primarily due to Pendulum's cryptic style.
 However, Rob Swire later discussed the meaning of several Pendulum songs at a music festival in Perth.
 He said that the song speaks out against violence towards women, and compares it to witchcraft, a "highly devastating act that people try to avoid, but it still occurs although we rarely see it".